jamesmth/llvm-plugin-rs/.github/CONTRIBUTING.md

 * You are basing your changes off master
 * You will keep your code reasonably up to date via rebasing over merging whenever possible

+### Use conventional commits

+We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and check for them as a lint build step.
+To help adhere to the format, we recommend to install [Commitizen](https://commitizen-tools.github.io/commitizen/).
+By using this tool you automatically follow the configuration defined in [.cz.toml](../.cz.toml).
+Your commit messages should have enough information to help someone reading the [CHANGELOG](../CHANGELOG.md) understand what is new just from the title.
+The summary helps expand on that to provide information that helps provide more context, describes the nature of the problem that the commit is solving and any unintuitive effects of the change.
+It's rare that code changes can easily communicate intent, so make sure this is clearly documented.

 Thanks!